Griffintown–Bernard-Landry station

 Griffintown–Bernard-Landry station is a planned infill station on the Réseau express métropolitain (REM) in the borough of Le Sud-Ouest in Montreal, Quebec, Canada.
 It will be operated by CDPQ Infra and serve as a station on the South Shore branch of the REM.

 The station was not built at the same time as the adjacent stations on the line, after the station location was moved from Peel Basin to the Central Station viaduct in 2020, delaying construction.
-As of 2024, the opening date of the station is beyond 2027.
+As of 2026, the estimated opening date of the station is 2030.

 History

 When the REM was initially proposed in April 2016, two "potential station locations" south of Gare Centrale were listed as Bridge-Wellington and Du Havre.
 In November 2016, locations of downtown stations were confirmed, with Bassin Peel station to be located under the Peel Basin of the Lachine Canal, near the site of the former Goose Village neighbourhood.
 The station was planned to be built underground, with one exit leading to Griffintown and the other to Pointe-Saint-Charles.
 The local community requested that the station name reflect the Irish heritage of the area.

 There was speculation that the Peel Basin would serve as the future site for a baseball stadium serving as a home for a Major League Baseball team in Montreal.
 On February 12, 2019, the group seeking the return of an MLB team to Montreal, led by Stephen Bronfman, registered Pierre Boivin, the former president of the Montreal Canadiens, as a lobbyist to negotiate the sale of the Peel Basin to build a stadium.
 The land is currently under the control of the Canada Lands Company, a Federal Crown Corporation.